ladyd252/bad-baby/_posts/2020-05-06-pesto-and-mozzarella-stuffed-challah.md

     14. Enjoy your creation\!
 ---

 Hello\!
-It's been a few months, and so much has changed in that time.
-It's been quite terrifying to see images from places like New York and Italy, hard hit with Covid-19.
+It’s been a few months, and so much has changed in that time.
+It’s been quite terrifying to see images from places like New York and Italy, hard hit with Covid-19.
 My heart goes out to everyone effected by this pandemic.
-It's hard to process something that is in so many ways out of our control.
-It's harder to think that this may be our new reality for a year or more.
+It’s hard to process something that is in so many ways out of our control.
+It’s harder to think that this may be our new reality for a year or more.
 And yet, we must go on, trying to maintain a semblance of routine in a time where so many things feel scary and unfamiliar.

 A lot of people have been getting into bread baking as a way to stay inspired or just sane while cooped up at home, and I thought it would be a good time to share a challah recipe.
 Challah is probably one of the things I bake the most often, and Mike is definitely a big fan\!
 He especially loves this flavor combo, so I think he was pretty pleased I decided to make it for the blog.&nbsp;